ddahan/poc-microservice/README.md

 - **User Service**
   A FastAPI app exposing a `POST /users` endpoint.
 When a user is created:
   - It saves the user to its own local SQLite database
-  - It publishes a `user_created` event to the `notification_dispatch` queue
+  - It publishes a `user_created` event to the `queue_dispatch` queue

 - **Notification Service**
-  - A background consumer that listens to the `notification_dispatch` queue and routes incoming events to other queues based on a routing table.
+  - A background consumer that listens to the `queue_dispatch` queue and routes incoming events to other queues based on a routing table.

 - **Order Service**
-  - A background consumer that listens to the `order_events` queue.
+  - A background consumer that listens to the `queue_order` queue.
   - When it receives a `user_created` event, it stores a **snapshot** of the user in its own SQLite database.

 This demonstrates: